-Learn more about the Great American Rail-Trail at greatamericanrailtrail.org and RTC's network-building initiative at trailnation.org.
+View the trails along the route at traillink.com/great-american-rail-trail and learn more about the Great American Rail-Trail at greatamericanrailtrail.org and RTC's network-building initiative at trailnation.org.

-^{} Trail developments have been provided as of April 2021.
+^{} Trail developments have been provided as of April 2022.